aut0mateEverything/CTF-writeups/Vulnhub/Corrosion2/README.md

 ---
 ## Personal notes
-- That machine was classified as medium, but in my opinion it should be easy.
-It was very straight forward and beginner friendly.
-Overall very fun and helpful if sameone want to experiment with python and personal tooling.
+- The machine was classified as medium difficulty, but I personally found it to be quite easy.
+It was very straightforward and beginner-friendly.
+Overall, it was a fun and valuable experience—especially for anyone looking to experiment with Python and build personal tooling.
 *✍️ Written by [aut0mateEverything](https://github.com/aut0mateEverything)*